Been excited to do this series for awhile! Excited to see vSphere 6.7 released–there is a lot in it.

-Q: Should I change the threshold?
+Q: Should I change the threshold with vSphere?

 A: I wouldn’t.
 The UNMAP process is an async task that will work on a VM once it has hit 2 GB of dead space, the task will start to clean it out.
 It works on a 512 MB chunk size, doing 512 MB from one VM, then 512 on another VM (iterating through VMs that have enough dead space) until the VMs are done.
 It has to do a fair amount of work, re-ordering the VMDK in case the segments deallocated were not contiguous.
 It can be fairly performance intensive, so VMware opted to do it in small chunks and only when it is needed (2 GB or more).
 So I would leave it alone.

-Q: How granular is this setting?
+Q: How granular is this setting with vSphere?

 A: This is a host wide setting.

 Q: What host runs it on what VMs?